diamond-nicholas/endlessRunner-Phasergame/README.md

 ## Game instructions

-- This game is an endless runner platformer.
-The plataforms appear infinitly until the game ends and the game character (a cat) has to jump from building to building.
+- This game is an endless runner.
+The platforms appear infinitly until the game ends and the game character (a cat) has to jump from building to building.
 - If the cat falls below the edge of the screen the game ends.
 - Your progress (score) is measured in seconds.
 The longer the cat stays "alive" higher the score.
 - To jump you have to simply click on the screen with the left mouse button.